GoogleCloudPlatform/cloud-hackathons/hacks/retail-analytics/solutions.md

 ## Challenge 1: Replicating Oracle Data Using Datastream - Coach's Guide

 ### Notes & Guidance
-- **NOTE:** We are actively collecting feedback from deliveries of this gHack to add notes and guidance in this coach's guide.
+> **Note** We are actively collecting feedback from deliveries of this gHack to add notes and guidance in this coach's guide.

 ## Challenge 2: Creating a Dataflow Job using the Datastream to BigQuery Template - Coach's Guide

 ### Notes & Guidance
-- **NOTE:** We are actively collecting feedback from deliveries of this gHack to add notes and guidance in this coach's guide.
+> **Note** We are actively collecting feedback from deliveries of this gHack to add notes and guidance in this coach's guide.

 ## Challenge 3: Analyzing Your Data in BigQuery - Coach's Guide

 ### Notes & Guidance
-- **NOTE:** We are actively collecting feedback from deliveries of this gHack to add notes and guidance in this coach's guide.
+> **Note** We are actively collecting feedback from deliveries of this gHack to add notes and guidance in this coach's guide.

 ## Challenge 4: Building a Demand Forecast - Coach's Guide

 ### Notes & Guidance
-- **NOTE:** We are actively collecting feedback from deliveries of this gHack to add notes and guidance in this coach's guide.
+> **Note** We are actively collecting feedback from deliveries of this gHack to add notes and guidance in this coach's guide.